Harry Booth (filmmaker)

-Harry Booth (born in London, England) is a film director, film producer, screenwriter and editor.
+Harry Booth (born in London) is an English film director, film producer, screenwriter and editor.
 He began his film career in 1941.

 He debuted as a director with the war documentary Blitz on Britain (1960).
 His subsequent films include A King's Story (1965), which was nominated for an Academy Award.

 Booth's work on television includes directing 14 episodes of Here Come the Double Deckers (1970-1971), a children's series.